 The Philippines workforce is highly geared towards 24/7 coverage.
 So regardless of your company’s timezone, or the timezone of your clients – the Philippines can cover your requirements.

-The single biggest client-country of the Philippines is the USA, and they have a 12 hour time-difference.
+The single biggest client-country of the Philippines is the USA, and they have a 12-hour time difference.
 So there is still about 60%+ of the outsourcing workforce in the Philippines that work the nightshift, to cover the US hours.
 This is very normalised in the Philippines.
-Equally, rotating shifts, and weekend cover are also very standard and accepted conditions within the outsourcing industry.
+Equally, rotating shifts and weekend cover are also very standard and accepted conditions within the outsourcing industry.

-These traits are particularly applicable for customer service and online sales functions where it is a common requirement to have a 24/7 support coverage.
+These traits are particularly applicable for customer service and online sales functions where it is a common requirement to have 24/7 support coverage.